-However, there’s a price to pay for the status and those extra rewards and perks.
-Being a manager means you also have to deal with the tough issues that can cause you to lose sleep.
-Here are the top ten issues that keep a manager up at night, along with a “sleep aid” for each one.
+However, there’s a price to pay for the status and those extra rewards.
+Being a manager means you also have to deal with tough issues that can cause you to lose sleep.
+Here are the top 10 challenges that keep a manager up at night, along with a “sleep aid” for each one.

 Confronting an Employee Performance Problem

 Dealing with performance problems has been and always will be the primary source of a manager's sleepless nights.
 While these issues are never easy, they don’t have to be so hard.
 Many performance problems can be prevented with better selection practices and then by setting clear performance expectations.